dfederlein/vagrant-tower/README.md

 Host Machine Requirements:

-- Ansible
+- Ansible (version 1.3.X or later)
-- Vagrant
+- Vagrant (version 1.3.3 or later)
-- VirtualBox
+- VirtualBox (version 4.2 or later)
 - Git
 - An Internet connection to create the demo environment.
 - The ability to run 6 VM's on the host you are using this on. (included CentOS vagrantbox uses 10g root filesystem and 1g ram max, is thin provisioned.)